anorman728/Phlute/README.md

 The getter and setter can be suppressed by defining an optional `getter` or `setter` attribute and setting it to `0`, like `<property type="int" setter="0" name="nosetter" doc="This property has no setter function."/>

+Custom getters and setters can be defined by child elements of the `property` element.
+These getters and setters are defined exactly like other methods, but the xml element would be named `getter` or `setter`.

 Type currently must be defined and that will be enforced in the resulting getter and setter, but a future update will allow "variant" where there is no enforced type.

 An optional attribute for `property` elements is the `keywords` attribute.
 A `property` element can have one keyword, and that is the `static` keyword.
 If it is declared as static, its corresponding getters and setters will be static.